AminMortezaie/Majles-Election/README.md

 # Welcome to Majles-Election-UI!

 It's about online Election system based on PostgresSQL database.
-In this project we'll use to fetch data from postgressql database by **Node.js** server and after that we'll use to show user interface by popular javascript library ** React.js! **⭐⭐
+In this project we'll use to fetch data from postgressql database by **Node.js** server and after that we'll use to show user interface by popular javascript library** React.js!**

 # Files